mrkmarron/node-chakracore-time-travel-debugger/README.md

 1. [NodeChakraCore binaries](https://github.com/nodejs/node-chakracore) with time-travel debugging functionality.
 2. Launch configuration for mixed live/time-travel debugging.

+# Notes
+1. The debugger always uses the extension provided NodeChakraCore binaries.
+If your application depends on a specific version of Node you may encounter unusual behavior.
+2. Time-Travel mode is **not** enabled until synchronous module loading has completed and Node is running asynchronous event-loop code.

+# Usage

 ## Initiating Time-Travel
 The `TTD Enabled` launch configuration will launch the application in `live` debugging mode where you can debug just as with the regular Node debugger.